yihangtao/Awesome-Collaborative-Perception/README.md

   - Task: Segmentation
   - Input: RGB Image
   - Publication: ICRA 2020
-  - Feature: A multi-stage handshake communication mechanism where the neural network can learn to compress relevant information needed for each stage.
+  - Feature: A multi-stage handshake communication mechanism where the neural network can learn to compress relevant information needed for each stage; _Using matching score to determine who to connect with_.

 ## Model Enhancement